cepalium/cepalium.github.io/index.md

 title: Home
 ---

 I am Tuan Nguyen.
 My education background covers Electrical Engineering and Computer Science.
-For leisture at one time, I tasted a wide variety of beers to find my favorite.

-Cepalium is my self-created nickname.
-A combination of "cepa" (onion) and "alium" (garlic) in Latin, because they are in my meals everyday.
+In free time, I once tasted a wide variety of beers to find my favorite (and it is currently Münchner Helles Bier).
+Cepalium is my self-created nickname, a combination of "cepa" (onion) and "alium" (garlic) in Latin.

 ### Notes